-The Bureau of Ocean Energy Management (BOEM) is issuing this Notice to Lessees and Operators (NTL) in compliance with Executive Order (E.O.)
+The Bureau of Ocean Energy Management (BOEM) is reissuing and updating this Notice to Lessees and Operators (NTL) to comply with Executive Order (E.O.)
 13891 of October 9, 2019, Promoting the Rule of Law Through Improved Agency Guidance Documents, and the Office of Management and Budget (OMB) Memorandum, M-20-02, implementing the E.O.